learn-co-curriculum/react-hooks-react-router-programmatic-navigation/README.md

 simplicity: `const navigate = useNavigate()`.

-- Then, whenever we want to use programmatic navigation, we'll simply pass the route we want to navigate our user to as an argument to the `navigate` function:
+- Then, whenever we want to use programmatic navigation, we'll simply pass the route we want to navigate our user to as an argument to the `navigate` function.
 `navigate("/")`.

 Let's update our `App` component to include some programmatic navigation logic,